-S6 Make accurate and productive use of assessment a. know and understand how to assess the relevant subject and curriculum area b. make use of formative and summative assessment to secure pupils' progress c. use relevant data to monitor progress, set targets, and plan subsequent less d. give pupils regular feedback, both orally and through accurate marking, and or s ons · Brief summary of evidence and how it addresses this Standard from School 2 Experience Evidence Item No. Standard Prompt Formative Descriptor Sign & Date My lesson on 10th Feb focused on peer assessment during evaluation Item 4 S6b EST J.E. - see lesson plan (evidence 4) and feedback sheet (evidence 5).
-This Iten 5 9 Feb was different formative assessment strategy and was more 1100 successful that the QGA last lesson.
+a. know and understand how to assess the relevant subject and curriculum areas, including statutory assessment requirements

+- b. make use of formative and summative assessment to secure pupils' progress - c. use relevant data to monitor progress, set targets, and plan subsequent lessons - d. give pupils regular feedback, both orally and through accurate marking, and encourage pupils to respond to the feedback.

+Brief summary of evidence and how it addresses this Standard from School 2 Experience Evidence Item No. Standard Prompt Formative Descriptor Sign & Date My lesson on 10th Feb focused on peer assessment during evaluation Item 4 S6b EST J.E. - see lesson plan ( evidence 4 ) and feedback sheet ( evidence 5 ).
+Thís Item 5 9 Feb was different formative assessment strategy and was more successful that the Q&A last lesson.
 I am able to provide feedback instantly and pupils are motivated and engaged in analytical thinking.
-During my lesson on 5 th April, observed by SM, Year 10 pupus Item 8 S6d EMB J.E. completed their work and then used extracts from the GCSE exam Item 9 -/15 6 April spec to self assess their work and set targets.
+During my lesson on 5th April, observed by SM, Year 10 pupus Item 8 S6d EMB J.E. completed their work and then used extracts from the GCSE exam Item 9 6 April spec to self assess their work and set targets.
 I was impressed by Item 10 how accurate most pupils were.
-See lesson plan (evidence 8), target 10000 10 sheets (evidence 9) and pink sheet (evidence 10) under the supervision of my SM, I assessed the Year 10 pupils Item 24 SGA ENH TE summatively at the end of the unit of work using the GCSE Item 32 J.E.
+See lesson plan (evidence 8), target sheets ( evidence 9 ) and pink sheet ( evidence 10 ) under the supervision of my SM, I assessed the Year 10 pupils S6a ENH summatively at the end of the unit of work using the GCSE Item 24 Item 32 56U -1111 J.E.
 Specification.
-Based on last year's data school data, my marking 21 May was accurate and I also completed the CAMS form from the exam S60 EMB board to enter the marks (evidence 24).
-I used the assessment data 2 B 4 6 when planning the subsequent unit of work, building on pupils' 9 U V Ŭ strengths and development needs (evidence 32) PDP Task: J.E.
-The Behaviour and Bullying task has been completed (circle as applicable): adequat ely / well / very well 0.L.
-28 May End of School 2 only: I confirm the relevant PDP Task has been completed a and the qualit v and range (of evidence pre 0 now demonstrates successful achievement of this Star
+Based on last year's data school data, my marking ITEM 32 21 May was accurate and I also completed the CAMS form from the exam S60 EMB board to enter the marks (evidence 24).
+I used the assessment data 6 6 6 when planning the subsequent unit of work, building on pupils' 2 Ð 4 Ð strengths and development needs (evidence 32) continue over the page if required PDP Task: odoguat oly / woll / voncuell J.E.
+The Behaviour and Bullying task has been completed (circle as applicable): adequat ely / well . / very well 28 May

+End of School 2 only:

+I confirm the relevant PDP Task has been completed and the quality and range of evidence presented now demonstrates successful achievement of this Standard. (do not sign if the PDP Task is missing)